Adelb09/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables : Script to list all local variables and environment variables, and functions 6-create_local_variable : This script creates a new local variable BEST with the value 'School' 7-create_global_variable : script that creates a new global variable called BEST with a value of School
+5-local_variables : Script to list all local variables and environment variables, and functions 6-create_local_variable : This script creates a new local variable BEST with the value 'School' 7-create_global_variable : script that creates a new global variable called BEST with a value of School 8-true_knowledge : script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.